Top Winter Pike Fishing Tips

 During the winter months, the water temperatures drop and in turn, this slows down the metabolism of the pike.
 This makes the pike very lethargic and much less likely to chase a lure.

 Based on this I believe dead or live baiting is the best winter pike fishing bait for the winter months.

 I start my sessions with dead baits and on the day try to catch live baits with a simple floater rod and reel setup.

 Please check the venue allows you to take fish for live bait and if you are in any doubt, avoid catching live baits to use for winter pike fishing.

 Check out the Environment Agency website for more details.

-Dead baits such as mackerel are my choice of best bait for winter pike fishing.
+Dead baits such as mackerel are my choice of the best bait for winter pike fishing.
 This bait has great attractors that the pike go crazy for, such as their high oil content and smell.
 This leads us onto the next tip.

 I would always try and use fresh baits if possible.
 As I touched upon earlier, the pike are attracted to the high oil content and fishy aroma that is given off by the dead baits.
 Fresh bait simply gives off more of these attractors.